-The College of Architecture offers six graduate certificates.
-These certificates are formal awards granted by the college with approval of Texas A&M University and the Texas Higher Education Coordinating Board.
+The School of Architecture offers seven graduate certificates.
+These certificates are formal awards granted by the school with approval of Texas A&M University and the Texas Higher Education Coordinating Board.

 Certificates consist of 12–15 credit hours of courses in a concentrated area.
 When a student meets all the requirements of the certificate, the credential will appear on their transcript.
 Students must be currently enrolled in a Texas A&M graduate degree program to be eligible for a certificate.